Land0fChocolate/NewEmeraldRomHack/README.md

 - Misty Terrain background is jank.
 - Gunk Shot background is slightly jank.
 - Hurricane background is jank.
+- Origin Pulse background is jank.
 - Cloud reflection can be seen in the very tall grass in Route 120.
 - Jumping into very tall grass from ledge and moving produces incorrect grass animation.
 - When a Pokemon with Clear Body uses Hammer Arm, its speed doesn't go down.
 - Some door animations don't work when the Player runs into them from an angle.
 The Player just runs into the door without it opening.
 (Ever Grande City Battle Tent, Fortree City Pokemon Center.)
 - Wild Deoxys may not regenerate HP bar properly in battle.
 This is just visual, actual HP values are there.
+Repeatedly occurs when KOing it from 100% HP.
 - Deoxys is also supposed to use a form change animation when changing forms, but it isn't working at all.
+- Deoxys sometimes skips a form change.
+Repeatedly occurs with Draining Kiss.
 - Origin has a visual cursor bug when normal moves are selected, cursor selects 3rd or 4th move, return to main fight menu and then choose Origin move.
 - Some Pokemon in PC boxes have the top left corner of their front sprite snipped off.
 - NPCs can change colour when picking items at BP exchange corner.
 Palette bug.